trou/IDArling/README.md

 The IDArlingTeam version supports IDA 7.0+ and Python2/3.
 Our fork only supports IDA 7.4+ and Python 3 but has more features.

+Note: if you migrate from IDArlingTeam installation, you are advised to backup your old IDBs and start from a fresh new server.
+This is because we had to break backward compability to add certain features.

 ## Installation

 There are two different use cases: